otakaran/mustang-messenger/README.md

 - Prettier - Code formatter     | By Prettier
 - ESLint    | By Dirk Baeumer

+### Access to Backend Database
+If you are an admin please ensure you are given access to the development firebase by one of the other developers.
+Alternativly you can use your own instance of firebase, simply overwrite the Client ID setting in /src/fire/Fire.js

 ### Other Instructions to Run Project
 - Clone this reposity from GitHub
 - To run a development build of the project run ```npm install``` and then ```npm start```.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser